mtayllan/vscode-ruby-run-tests/README.md

 ### 0.0.1

-Initial release with basic functionallity of commands with keybindings
+Initial release with basic functionality of commands with keybindings